MayJuun/fhir/fhir/README.md

 ### Has made a bunch of contributions to these packages so far

 ### Has also created his own awesome Flutter package, faiadashu ([pub.dev](https://pub.dev/packages/faiadashu), [github](https://github.com/tiloc/faiadashu)), so check it out

+### FYI

+- Also, I doubt anyone cares, but the Yaml parser doesn't tolerate an empty map as mart of a list
+- I'm also considering adding assertions for R5 (if anyone cares one way or another about this, let me know)
+- Lists that include a null value throw an error currently, I could fix it, but that would require setting all lists to be able to contain nulls, and that seems like a pain in the ass for everyone involved.
+So for now at least, I'm going to leave it

 ## How To Use